anbox-cloud/discourse-docs/howto/install/deploy-bare-metal.md

 Before you start the installation, ensure that you have the required prerequisites:

 * At least three Ubuntu machines.
 See [Minimum hardware](https://discourse.ubuntu.com/t/requirements/17734#minimum-hardware) for details and recommendations.
-* Your Ubuntu Pro token for either a full Ubuntu Pro subscription or a Ubuntu Pro (Apps-only) subscription.
+* Your Ubuntu Pro token for a full Ubuntu Pro subscription.
 If you don't have one yet, [speak to your Canonical representative](https://anbox-cloud.io/contact-us).
-If you already have a valid Ubuntu Pro token, sign in on https://ubuntu.com/pro to retrieve it.
+If you already have a valid Ubuntu Pro token, log in to https://ubuntu.com/pro to retrieve it.
-  [note type="caution" status="Warning"]The *Ubuntu Pro (Infra-only)* token that every user gets for free does **NOT** work and will result in a failed deployment.
-You must purchase a full *Ubuntu Pro* or a *Ubuntu Pro (Apps-only)* subscription by [contacting Canonical](https://anbox-cloud.io/contact-us).[/note]
+  [note type="caution" status="Warning"]The *Ubuntu Pro (Infra-only)* token does **NOT** work and will result in a failed deployment.
+You need a full *Ubuntu Pro* subscription.[/note]

 ## Install Juju